cynamonized/mediHome-App/README.md

 <img src="/images/logo-mediHome-small.svg" width="400"/>

 mediHome is a clinic desktop app that allows users to book medical appointments.
 It was build using React, Firebase, Sass and Vite.
 You can find a demo [here](https://medihome111.netlify.app/#/portal).
 Please hover over the icon next the LOG IN button to get email and password of demo user.
+Project also includes animated landing page, where I explored a lot of animation libraries, you can preview it [here](https://medihome111.netlify.app/).
 <br/>
 ![Login screen preview screenshot](images/login.png)
 <br/>